 Add the image block and choose a file to upload; .png, .jpeg and .gif work best.
-Once you upload your image, you'll notice you can play with the options by clicking the gear on the left hand side of the block.
-Here you can change the border, corners and alignment.
+Once you upload your image, you'll notice you can play with the options by clicking the gear on the right hand side of the block.
+Here you can add a link and change the alt text.

 Make 2 columns with this block and fill them with images or text.
 There are so many different combinations!
 Watch the video at the bottom of this list to get some ideas.

 Upload a video using the video block.
 Pretty much any format will work but .mp4 and .m4v are best.
 Keep in the mind that if you are uploading a very large video it may take several hours to process.
 Adding a video that has already had been formatted for the web using a video editing program will save you tons of time and bandwidth.